aarnphm/aarnphm.github.io/content/thoughts/work.md

 ## open source.

-- **Quartz** - 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites (2023-)
+- **Quartz** - :seedling: a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites (2023-)

   - A set of tools that helps you publish your [[thoughts/Digital garden|digital garden]] and notes as a website for free.
   - Improved performance of graph interaction with Canvas https://github.com/jackyzha0/quartz/pull/1328